eduyard/storage-api-service/README.md

 #### Security logic:

-Using REST API any of entities (batch, transaction) we can set dynamic ACL on it to make it available only for logged in users of requesting system.
+Using REST API any of entities (batch, file) we can set dynamic ACL on it to make it available only for logged in users of requesting system.

 To achieve it will require to install on requesting system some module which will be "asked" if it's allowed to give or not using access token that will be shared.